arloesol/pierdoc/pier/privacy_policy.md

 * Detect, investigate and prevent any suspected breaches of the terms applicable to the use of our Services (including, our Sites); and
 * Link or combine with information we get from others to help understand your needs and provide you with better service.

-Arloesol is based in the United States, and the information we collect is governed by U.S. law.
-By accessing or using any of our Services or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries.
+Arloesol is based in Belgium and uses IT services hosted in France, and the information we collect is governed by Belgian, French and European laws.
+By accessing or using any of our Services or otherwise providing information to us, you consent to the processing and transfer of information in and to the Belgium, France and other countries.

 ## Sharing of Information